solkem/pinecone/README.md

 # Pinecone

 Pinecone is an experimental overlay routing protocol suite which is the foundation of the current P2P Matrix demos.
-It is designed to provide end-to-end encrypted connectivity between devices at a global scale over any compatible medium (currently TCP, WebSockets, Bluetooth Low Energy etc), allowing multi-hop peer-to-peer connectivity between devices even in places where there is no Internet connectivity.
+It is designed to provide end-to-end encrypted connectivity between devices at a global scale over any compatible medium (currently TCP, WebSockets, Bluetooth Low Energy etc), allowing **multi-hop peer-to-peer connectivity** between devices even in places where there is **no Internet connectivity**.

 Pinecone builds **two virtual topologies**:
 - a globally agreed spanning tree, like [Yggdrasil](https://github.com/yggdrasil-network/yggdrasil-go), and